 and figure-skating contests.
 The show was staged at the old Amphidrome, now the site of Dee Stadium, on the downtown Houghton waterfront and the birthplace of professional hockey.

-known six-day extravaganza it would become, it was so enthusiastically received it
+six-day extravaganza it would become, it was so enthusiastically received it was decided

 In an effort to gain publicity for the school and raise money for the Student Organization,